FundRequest/platform/.github/README.md

 ####Quick
 To run the application, execute:
 1. `build.sh` on Linux/Mac and  `build.bat` on Windows.
 This script will build the entire project, if you make any changes, rerun this script.
+Building the first time will take a bit longer.
 2. `runPlatform.sh` on Linux/Mac and  `runPlatform.bat`.
 This will run the platform, when rebuilding stop this script first.
 3. `runAdmin.sh` on Linux/Mac and  `runAdmin.bat`.
 This will run the admin panel, when rebuilding stop this script first.